-Private Internet Access (PIA) is a well-priced VPN service for everyone with fast speeds, extremely secure, unblocked for Netflix in the US.
+Private Internet Access (PIA) is a well-priced VPN service for everyone with fast speeds, extremely secure, and unblocked for Netflix in the US.
 With the fastest local connection speed, Private Internet Access provides compelling applications for all platforms and torrent support on all of its more than 3,300 servers.
 The difference between Private Internet Access is that it has a zero history policy that is verified through server seizures and many real-world cases.

 |service name||Private Internet Access (PIA)|